 On the other hand, the liquid phase is dispersed when the liquid flow rate is small compared with gas flow.
 One of the essential features common to all types of dispersed flows is that mass, momentum, and energy transfer between the phases is carried out from each particle (here, particle means solid particle, bubble, a droplet in gas and liquid) surrounding continuous phase.
-Therefore, the mechanisms of mass, momentum, and energy transfer from a single particle control the interaction between phases.
+Therefore, a single particle’s mass, momentum, and energy transfer mechanisms control the interaction between phases.
 The correlations for phase interactions are usually based on a single particle, with some modification due to the multi-particle effect of the dispersed phase’s volume fraction or mass fraction.

 In the bubbly regime, bubbles of various sizes are distributed throughout the liquid.
 As the gas flow rate increases, the average bubble size increases.
 The next regime occurs when the gas flow rate increases to the point when many bubbles coalesce to produce gas slugs.
 The gas slugs have spherical noses and occupy almost the entire tube’s cross-section, being separated from the wall by a thin liquid film.
 Between slugs of gas, there are slugs of liquid in which there may be small bubbles entrained in the wakes of the gas slugs.
 This well-defined flow pattern is destroyed at higher flow rates, and a chaotic type of flow, generally known as churn flow, is established.
 Over most of the cross-section, there is a churning motion of irregularly shaped gas and liquid portions.

-Having several years of experience in simulating a wide range of problems in various CFD fields using Fluent software, the MR-CFD team is ready to offer extensive modeling, meshing, and simulation services based on the need of our customers.
+With several years of experience in simulating various problems in various CFD fields using ANSYS Fluent software, the MR-CFD team is ready to offer extensive modeling, meshing, and simulation services based on the need of our customers.
 Our services are not limited to the mentioned subject, and the MR-CFD team is ready to undertake different and challenging projects.
-You can consult with our experts freely and without charge at first, and then order your project by sending the problem details to us using the following address.
+You can consult with our experts freely and without charge and order your project by sending the problem details to us using the following address.